 What is ultrasonic rhinoplasty?

-Ultrasonic rhinoplasty, also known as rhinosculpture, is a new process that precisely reshapes the nose with new miniaturized instruments developed by Dr. Gerbault in 2013.
+Ultrasonic rhinoplasty, also known as rhinosculpture or piezo rhinoplasty, is a new process that precisely reshapes the nose with new miniaturized instruments developed by Dr. Gerbault in 2013.

 - Ultrasonic rhinoplasty treats the bony part of the nose to correct a hump or a too wide nose, or an asymmetric nose.
 It also helps to correct deviated nasal septum, bone asymmetry, and allows to harvest safely different types of grafts, etc.